2020 Incentive Grant Recipient: Joy Snyder, PharmD

 Immunization Incentive Grant

-Project Proposal: Increasing access of influenza vaccines to the homeless in Rochester, New York
+Project Proposal: Pneumococcal Vaccination for the Homeless and Underserved in Rochester, New York

 Joy Snyder, PharmD, currently serves as the Public Health Pharmacy Fellow at St. John Fisher College Wegmans School of Pharmacy and Wegmans Pharmacy in Rochester, New York.
 Dr. Snyder graduated from St. John Fisher College Wegmans School of Pharmacy.

 "I am so excited to be able to use the funds to serve an underserved population, the homeless here in Rochester, NY.
-We have data to show that those without health insurance are less likely to receive an influenza vaccine.
-These funds will help to increase vaccination rates and allow those who may not usually receive an influenza vaccine to have an opportunity to receive one at no cost."
+We have data to show that those without health insurance are less likely to receive a vaccine.
+These funds will help to increase vaccination rates and allow those who may not usually receive routine vaccines to have an opportunity to receive one at no cost."